Blog > Introduction to Databricks and Apache Spark

 What Databricks Offers Beyond Apache Spark?

 Apache Spark is an open-source project data management tool specifically for cluster computing with other features that come out of the box and make it a good data analytics engine.
 Specifically, Apache Spark descended from previous technologies such as Hadoop and MapReduce.
-It does many intermediate operations entirely in memory without writing their results back disk, increasing the total speed of users’ processing.
-Besides map and reduce, it also processes SQL queries, streaming data, ML models, and graph calculation.
+It does many intermediate operations entirely in memory without writing their results back on disk, increasing the total speed of users’ processing.
+Besides mapping and reducing, it also processes SQL queries, streaming data, ML models, and graph calculation.

 Features Comparison Databricks and Apache Spark